 Across the street from New York-New York is a storybook medieval castle called Excalibur.
 It has all the necessary accouterments, including a moat, a drawbridge, suits of armor, and heraldic banners.
 Its design was appropriately inspired by Neuschwanstein, the nineteenth-century Bavarian fantasy castle of Mad King Ludwig II.

 The MGM Grand is a theme park hotel that has lost its theme.
 During the 1990s, casino owners tried to promote Las Vegas as a destination for families as well as for gamblers.
 The MGM Grand’s response was an Emerald City inspired by The Wizard of Oz.
-(The Excalibur’s castle also represents that era.)
+(The Excalibur’s castle and Luxor’s original Egyptian interior also represent that era.)
 When the family-friendly fad faded, they sent the Wizard back to Kansas with Dorothy and Toto.

 If you tend at all toward cynicism, walking around the Strip might inspire thoughts about what future archaeologists might discern from the ruins of the mega-resorts.
-I can predict with some confidence that such ruins won’t include anything that exists today.
-The Strip hasn’t been around very long; El Rancho Las Vegas, the first modest hotel, opened in 1941.
+Those putative ruins probably won’t include anything that exists today.
+The Strip hasn’t been around very long— El Rancho Las Vegas, the first modest hotel, opened in 1941.
 But the construction industry in Las Vegas must be nearly as lucrative as gaming.
-Hotels are continually getting demolished and replaced with bigger and gaudier ones as the properties change hands.
+Hotels are continually getting demolished and replaced with bigger and gaudier ones as the properties change hands (or as their corporate owners merge and consolidate).
 Nearly everything I’ve shown on this page was built in the 1990s.
 When the centennial of the El Rancho Las Vegas arrives in 2041, the Strip will surely look nothing like what’s pictured here.
 For what good is a fantasyland— in Paradise, no less— if it isn’t constantly updated to reflect current fashion?